Flex Sale

 Step 4: Pull the tail end parallel to the remaining rope.

-Step 5: Make another “Q” shape, but this time cross the tail end behind the remaining rope and then through the lower loop from the front.
+Step 5: Make another “Q” shape, but this time crosses the tail end behind the remaining rope and then through the lower loop from the front.

 Step 6: Pull tight!

 To secure a canopy on a beach, you can use sand anchors (also known as deadman snow anchors).
-Here are simple step-by-step instructions on how to anchor a canopy in sand.
+Here are simple step-by-step instructions on how to use anchors for a pop-up canopy in the sand with beach canopy anchors.

 Step 2: Place the anchor in the hole with the straps still sticking out.